bugface/pcm/readme.md

 6.  - strategy: query db for same f+l
 	- txt files: f_l.txt (total: 740281)
 <br><br>
-7.  - strategy: query db using rules combined with exp5
+7.  - strategy: query db using rules combined with exp5(stgy5) (deduped)
-	- txt files: combined.txt (total: 48388)
+	- txt files: stgy7.txt (total: 48388)
 	- submission: sub7.csv
-	- result: precision=0.99657 and recall=0.839
+	- result: precision=0.99657 and recall=0.839 (f-score is 0.91)
 <br><br>
 8.  - strategy: query db using all rules, filter all the distinct pairs not contained in experiment 4
 	- txt files: combined.txt (total: 9853)
 	- submission: sub8.csv
-	- result: precision=0.984 and recall=0.17 (has around 150 error pairs, will be checked by hand in diffpair.csv)
+	- result: precision=0.984 and recall=0.17 (has around 158 error pairs, will be checked by hand in diffpair.csv)
+<br><br>
+9.  - strategy: collect a set of rules in rules_dtail_process_address.txt which used only three fields.
+The query result based on these rules will be combined and deduped with stgy7.
+The resulted data pairs will be checked again by the new address rule which will compare the similarity based on normalized address
+	- txt files:
+	- submission: sub9.csv
+	- result:
 <br><br>
 #### *************************************************************************************************************